open-telemetry/oteps/text/trace/0234-payload-collection.md

 This capability was leveraged by many customers, including big companies that enabled it in production (and testing) environments.
 It was implemented in multiple runtimes (NodeJS, Python, Go, and others) and instrumentations (e.g. HTTP, AWS SDK, and many DB SDKs).

 What do we mean by payload data?
 While it’s hard to precisely define, the general guidelines are:

 - It includes the content of a message, rather than metadata or headers
 - It includes information from the “data plane”, rather than the “control plane” Some example of payload data includes HTTP bodies, database queries (including items read or written), and messages produced or consumed from a queue.

 Currently, the support in OpenTelemetry for collecting such data is quite limited.
 We propose in this OTEP to add an API that will define a standard and extendable way for collecting payloads in traces.
-The implmentation of this API is based on existing attributes, with proper semantic conventions.
+The implementation of this API is based on existing attributes, with proper semantic conventions.

 The possible value from collecting payloads is substantial.
 Using payload data, OpenTelemetry users can troubleshoot applications much more effectively in many cases - they can use that to understand exact data flows in their systems, reproduce problematic requests, or search for traces by specific payload information.
-Paylod data could also be used to create ad-hoc analytics which helps monitoring the system.
+Payload data could also be used to create ad-hoc analytics which helps monitoring the system.

 As many could argue, there are many challenges for effieciently collecting payloads from production applications in a generic way: handling sensitive data, performance implications, telemetry vendors support and others.
 Nevertheless, we think that this should not block OpenTelemetry users from manually collecting payload data already, whenever it fits their requirements.

 Having a standard semantic conventions for payload data can allow monitoring tools and others to use them OOTB (if they exist), without relying on custom attribute names.

-Ultimatly, it could be beneficial if OpenTelemetry instrumentation SDKs will have OOTB optional payload collection as well, though this OTEP does NOT propose that, or takes into account that it will be added in the future.
+Ultimately, it could be beneficial if OpenTelemetry instrumentation SDKs will have OOTB optional payload collection as well, though this OTEP does NOT propose that, or takes into account that it will be added in the future.

 ## Explanation

 While payload data can just be a binary buffer, most of the times it has a defined structure.
 For modern applications and APIs, the payload data is usually encoded as one of:

-* JSON
+- JSON
-* YAML
+- YAML
-* Protobuf
+- Protobuf
-* Avro
+- Avro
-* Plain strings
+- Plain strings
-* Blob
+- Blob

 Whenever the payload data has some meaningful structure (everything except a blob), that structure will be reflected in the semantic attribute of the relevant span.
 That way, processors downstream can easily access and manipulate the payload data.